calderrussell/Portfolios/portfolio-1/README.md

 ## Purpose

-The purpose of this portfolio is to demonstrate my skills as a developer, showcase my projects, and provide a way for potential collaborators or employers to contact me.
+The purpose of this portfolio is to demonstrate my skills as a developer, data-scientist, engineer, as well as showcase my projects, and provide a way for potential collaborators or employers to contact me.